hrocco25/seir-project-one/readme.md

 ## MVP (Minimum Viable Product)

-Pre-load your app with some questions and answers.
+* Pre-load your app with some questions and answers.
-Test the user's wits & knowledge with Colorado Springs trivia.
+* Test the user's wits & knowledge with Colorado Springs trivia.
-Let the user know if they won and how many questions they got correct.
+* Let the user know if they won and how many questions they got correct.

 ## Post MVP

-Add a reset button to start the trivia game over again Add a start button
+* Add a reset button to start the trivia game over again
+* Add a start button
-Only show one question at a time
+* Only show one question at a time
-Add a different picture for each question
+* Add a different picture for each question

+## Post Post MVP

+* Things I would like to add to it in the future
+    * Timer
+    * A second trivia choice on another subject
+    * Keep track of high score even if page is reloaded
+    * Users can compete against each other with a high core board

 ## Components